 Midnight has its ways

 In sum, “’Round Midnight” makes a fascinating case study in the collaborations that go into jazz composition.
 My friend Philippe Baudoin, a professional pianist and one of the best jazz historians in France, tells me that the early published sheet music had a routine two-bar (pre-Gillespie) introduction, and no coda.
-Stanley Cowell gave me the 1982 sheet music of the song, and the entire Gillespie arrangement is there, including the interlude.
-So are many of Monk’s voicings, comprising about half of the four-page sheet music — without any credit to Gillespie.
+Stanley Cowell gave me the 1982 sheet music of the song, and the entire Gillespie arrangement is there, including the interlude (and many of Monk’s voicings).
+The intro, interlude and ending comprise about two of the four pages — but there is no credit to Gillespie.

 Besides, “arrangements” per se cannot be copyrighted, at least not under existing law — no matter how different a version by, say, Gil Evans or Duke Ellington is from the original.
 Furthermore, “intellectual property” was not as much of a concern 70 years ago as it is today.
 As I’ve shown, even the famously ethical Coltrane appropriated pieces by others.
 (My research suggests, however, that it was often the record company, not the artist, who made the decision as to who got composer credit — more on that in a later post.)